-But if you’re looking to free up some cash, there are some ways you could reduce your insurance premium payments while ensuring your essential items are still covered.
+But if you’re looking to free up some cash, there are some ways you could help reduce your insurance premium.

 1. Consider a higher excess